mariobox/Hugo-Source/content/post/3words16.md

 During 2016 I will focus on trying new things in the spirit of continuous self-improvement.

-Paraphrasing Tim Ferris, if you want opportunities to come to you, you must first throw a lot of things against the wall (experiment).
+Paraphrasing Tim Ferriss, if you want opportunities to come to you, you must first throw a lot of things against the wall (experiment).

 This guiding word also dovetails nicely with the first one (Learn) as they share many common themes.

 #### Self-Awareness

-At this stage it is crystal clear to me that as important as deciding what to (or even more important) is to decide what **NOT** to do.
+At this stage it is crystal clear to me that as important as deciding what to do (or even more important) is to decide what **NOT** to do.

 By developing my career mostly in large corporations I've spent most of my working years living up to other people's expectations: there is always a boss to please, employees to manage, politics to play.
 A few times I have also been required to play roles that were not in alignment with my core strengths and personality traits.